kodi-pvr/pvr.iptvsimple/README.md

   - `provider-logo`: A path to the location where the icon for this provider is available.
   - `provider-countries`: The country for this provider.
 Should be passed using an ISO-3166 country codes, comma separated (e.g. 'IE,GB').
 Leave empty or omit for unspecified.
   - `provider-languages`: The languages for this provider.
 Should be passed using RFC-5646 language codes, comma separated (e.g. 'en_GB,en_IE,fr_FR').
 Leave empty or omit for unspecified.
+  - `media`: Specifies that this entry is a media entry by setting the values true `true`.
+Same as setting `#EXT-X-PLAYLIST-TYPE` to VOD.
+  - `media-dir`: An optional directory path which should specifiy where in the hierarchy this media entry should be represented.
+The path separator is `/`.
+  - `media-size`: An optional size of the media entry in bytes.
+Note: this is not usually available for VOD libraries.
 - `#EXTGRP`: A semi-colon separted list of channel groups that this channel belongs to.
 - `#KODIPROP`: A single property in the format `key=value` that can be passed to Kodi.
 Multiple can be passed each on a separate line.
 - `#EXTVLCOPT`: A single property in the format `key=value` that can be passed to Kodi.
 Multiple can be passed each on a separate line.
 Note that if either a `http-user-agent` or a `http-referrer` property is found it will added to the URL as a HTTP header as `user-agent` or `referrer` respectively if not already provided in the URL.
 These two fields specifically will be dropped as properties whether or not they are added as header values.
 They will be added in the same format as the `URL` below.